-Proposals for podium presentations should be the email sent to paminsacolombia@gmail.com and must have the following elements:
+Proposals for podium presentations should the be sent email paminsacolombia@gmail.com and must have the following elements:

 - 1. Title of the paper in English and Spanish. - 2.
 Author or authors with their institutional affiliations. - 3.
-Summary of maximum 300 words (in Spanish and English, very important for the Newsletter - 4.
+Summary of maximum 300 words (in Spanish and English, very important for the Newsletter). - 4.
 Symposium in which the proposal would best fit.